11 Aug The Importance of Mindfulness in the Workplace

-With a pile of papers, a long to-do list, phone ringing, boss waiting for you to complete the work, you can get quickly overwhelmed.
-Practicing mindfulness in the workplace is important because as we do so, we reduce stress, become more aware of ourselves and the environment we’re in, which helps us control our emotional response to the situation, acting faster and more efficiently.
+With a pile of papers, a long to-do list, a phone ringing, boss waiting for you to complete the work, you can get quickly overwhelmed.
+Practicing mindfulness in the workplace is important because as we do so, we reduce stress, and become more aware of ourselves and the environment we’re in, which helps us control our emotional response to the situation, acting faster and more efficiently.

 WHAT IS MINDFULNESS IN THE WORKPLACE?

 Mindfulness is the human ability to be fully present at the moment without any judgment of the situation.
 It means being attentive to your physical sensations, thoughts, and feelings without marking them as negative or positive.
 Although mindfulness is already a part of every one of us, it sometimes seems complicated to access it.
 Our mind wanders off in the past or makes assumptions about what the future holds for us, and we miss a moment that’s right in front of us.

 The basic concept around mindfulness is self-awareness.
 You become more aware of yourself and your environment to control your emotions better and free yourself of the tendency to be overly reactive.
 This can help you manage stress better, improve your focus and productivity at work and even maintain friendly relationships with your colleagues.

 Research shows a clear link between mindfulness techniques and the reduction of stress.
 However, practicing mindfulness also has many physiological benefits that contribute to better health, such as lower blood pressure, reduced chronic pain, improved sleep, and immune functioning.
 Besides many positive effects of mindfulness on an individual’s health, there are also many benefits for a more healthy and productive workplace.